-The Campbell Island Rise has been fished since 1979, although we have restricted much of the data presented here to that collected since 1990 (Table 19).
+The Campbell Island Rise has been fished since 1979, although we have restricted much of the data presented here to that collected since 1990 (Table 18).
 Almost all of the catch and the tows during these years have been made in the months July to October.

-Examination of the raw data previously has shown that the length composition is often different between the northern and southern Campbell Island Rise (e.g., Hanchet 1998).
+Previous examination of the raw data has shown that the length composition is often different between the northern and southern Campbell Island Rise (Hanchet 1998).
 Therefore, the analysis was carried out by dividing the area into two strata (at 52° 30'S) for each year.
-The commercial catch at Campbell Island is currently dominated by a single mode of fish at about 35 cm, which comprises the 2006 and 2007 year classes and a mode of smaller fish comprising the 2009 year class (Figure 13-Figure 15).
-Previously, the catch over the 20 year period has been dominated by several other strong year classes - in particular those from 1988, 1991, and 2001 (Figure 14).
+The commercial catch at Campbell Island is currently dominated by two modes of fish, one at 35-45 cm, which comprises the strong 2006 and 2009 year classes and a second mode of smaller fish comprising the 2011 year class (Figure 13-Figure 15).
+Previously, the catch since 1990 has been dominated by several other strong year classes - in particular those from 1988, 1991, and 2001 (see Figure 14 and Figure 15).

 The time series of numbers-at-age (and CVs) from 1979 to 1989 are given in Hanchet et al. (2003).
 As described in earlier reports (e.g., Hanchet 1991, Hanchet & Ingerson 1995) the data for the early years (1979-1985) came from single vessels fishing during the spawning season and are probably less reliable than the more recent data, which have all been from multiple vessels.
-This tends to be reflected in the mean weighted CV, which ranged from 0.2-0.5 in the early years but in the range 0.1-0.2 in more recent years (Hanchet et al. 2003).
+This tends to be reflected in the mean weighted CV, which ranged from 0.2-0.5 in the early years but 0.1-0.2 in more recent years (Hanchet et al. 2003).

-Table 19: Total number of tows and TCEPR estimated catch of southern blue whiting (including non-target), observed tows and estimated catch (including non-target), number of measured males and females, Campbell Island Rise, 1990-2012 (source: TCEPR and Observer data, 1990-2012).
+Table 18: Total number of tows and TCEPR estimated catch of southern blue whiting (including non-target), observed tows and estimated catch (including non-target), number of measured males and females, Campbell Island Rise, 1990-2014 (source: TCEPR and Observer data, 1990-2014).